Jive Talkin'

 "Jive Talkin" is a song by the Bee Gees, released as a single in May 1975 by RSO Records.
-This was the lead single from the album Main Course (as well as a song on the 1977 Saturday Night Fever soundtrack) and hit number one on the Billboard Hot 100; it also reached the top-five on the UK Singles Chart in the middle of 1975.
-Largely recognised as the group's "comeback" song, it was their first US top-10 hit since "How Can You Mend a Broken Heart" (1971).
+This was the lead single from the album Main Course (as well as a song on the 1977 Saturday Night Fever soundtrack).
+It hit number one on the Billboard Hot 100 and top-five on the UK Singles Chart in the middle of 1975.
+Largely recognised as the group's comeback song, it was their first US top-10 hit since "How Can You Mend a Broken Heart" (1971).

 Barry Gibb re-recorded the song as a duet with country music star Miranda Lambert for his 2021 album Greenfields.